wolfgangasdf/iqp-book/se-free-particle.md

 <!-- Additional: Philips 2.1 -->
 {{slidetag}}

 In physics, the dynamics of a system is described by differential equations, which are equations that naturally appear if conservation of a quantity - often the total energy - is assumed.
 For derivation of our differential wave equation, it is essential to find how the energy of the particle depends on the wave vector or frequency of the wave.
+We consider a freely moving particle at non-relativistic velocity $v\ =\ p/m$ in the $x$ direction, having mass $m$, momentum $p$ and classical mechanics tells us that the kinetic energy is $E=p^2/2m$.
-From $E=\hbar\omega$ and previous equations we find the dispersion relation $\omega\ =\hbar k^2/2m$.
+Using $E=\hbar\omega$ and $p=\hbar k$, we find the dispersion relation $\omega\ =\hbar k^2/2m$.
 The task is to find a differential equation that obeys this dispersion relation.

-The skilled eye will see that the equation
+You can easily test that this is the case for this equation:

 $$
 i\hbar\frac{\partial\Psi}{\partial t}=-\frac{\hbar^2}{2m}\frac{\partial^2\Psi}{\partial x^2}
 $$(se-fp-se)

-will be such an equation – this is the Schrödinger equation for a "quantum wave function" $\Psi$ describing a free particle moving in one dimension.
+This is the Schrödinger equation for a quantum wave function $\Psi$, describing a free particle moving in one dimension.

 Note that the main goal of physics research is to develop models to describe nature, and not to explain "why" something is like it is - of course it is most satisfying when we can explain "why" something is - but often this is just in relation to our models.
 So, please accept this equation for now - we will see it works often extremely well!